bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 ### Animal Control Instructions
 Animal Control's shared goal is to land on the Monkey.
+The team of 3 Animal Control is played by 1-3 players.
+There are always 3 Animal Control characters on the board, no matter the number players.
+Each Animal Control Character on the board has 3 IAC cards.

 Animal Control move one tile per turn.
-After all Animal Control have moved, they may collectively rotate one tile.
+After all Animal Control have moved, they may each play 1 card.